ZeDarkSide/DiscordBot/README.md

 ## Installation

 Sorry, but this bot is currently private.
+However, you may use the code to help you with your bot.

 ## Usage

-Once the bot is in your server, you can start using its commands by typing the appropriate command prefix followed by the command name and any required arguments.
-For example:
+Pyrrhus Bot is exclusive to my Discord server and is not available for use in other servers.

 - `/rob @user`: Rob another user in the server.
 - `!!raid [raid name] [start time]`: Organize a Destiny raid with your friends.
 - `/gamble 100`: Gamble 100 points for a chance to win more.
 - `/slots 50`: Play the slot machine game with a bet of 50 points.

+This bot is built using DSharpPlus.

 ## License